 Evaporated milk, also known as unsweetened condensed milk, is canned cow’s milk.
-Unliked its sweetened counterpart, sweetened condensed milk, evaporated milk doesn’t contain sugar.
+Unlike its sweetened counterpart, condensed milk, evaporated milk doesn’t contain sugar.

 Therefore, you might be wondering: Can you freeze evaporated milk?
 If so, then how?

-The short answer is: you can freeze coconut milk!
-Either freeze it in airtight containers or flash freeze in an ice cube tray.
+The short answer is: you can freeze evaporated milk!
+Either freeze it in airtight containers or flash freeze it in an ice cube tray.
 The best part?
-Your coconut milk will last up to 6 months in the freezer.
+Your evaporated milk will last up to six months in the freezer.

 Should You Freeze Your Evaporated Milk?

 Evaporated milk doesn’t last long after opening, so it’s a good candidate for freezing.

 However, you should note that producers don’t recommend you freeze their evaporated milk.
 That’s because the color, flavor, and texture will change slightly.